Symptoms, testing and self-isolation

 - a loss or change to your sense of smell or taste

-2. Book a test straight away, however mild your symptoms
+2. Book an NHS test straight away to check if you have coronavirus, however mild your symptoms

 Tests are free.
 If you are a student, give your term-time address.